 SlickVPN isn't a terrible service, but it's not a very good one, either.
-Dropped connections are a hassle, there's little in the way of features, and with no mobile apps and big chunks of the Windows client dating back to 2014/2015, it doesn't look like this will improve any time soon - you may as well just go for the brilliant ExpressVPN instead.
+Dropped connections are a hassle, there's little in the way of features, and with no mobile apps and big chunks of the Windows client dating back to 2014/2015, it doesn't look like this will improve any time soon.

 - We've also highlighted the best VPN